authgear/authgear-server/docs/specs/saml.md

       to_saml_attribute: username
   ```

-  The value in the saml attribute with `Name` equal to `username` will be the phone number of the user.
+  The value in the SAML attribute with `Name` equal to `username` will be the phone number of the user.

 ### <a id="4_2"></a> Use a hook to compute SAML attributes